Articles

 An attractive solution is migrating to Octopress.
 But that way I could no longer rely on Github to build and host the pages for me.

 Then I found Jekyll-Bootstrap, a simple yet powerful framework.
-Since it do not include any plugins, pages can still be built and hosted on Github.
+Since it does not include any plugins, pages can still be built and hosted on Github.
 I was so excited and definitely tried it, but was not fully satisfied with its DOM structure.

 Of course I can customize JB to fit my needs, but suddenly I realized what I really need is just a new design.
 Although I am not a designer, I can utilize my newly learned knowledge of CSS and make it look better.
 And this is the result.